Understanding Collector

 The [Nexthink VDI Client Extension](#download-the-extension) is included as a component in Nexthink Collector, therefore you do not need to install it separately on company-managed devices accessing virtual environments.

-For **company-managed devices**, see the [installing-collector-on-windows](https://docs.nexthink.com/platform/configuring_nexthink/bringing-data-into-your-nexthink-instance/deploying-nexthink-in-non-vdi-environment/installing-collector/installing-collector-on-windows "mention") documentation to learn how to install Collector.
+For **company-managed devices**, see the [Installing Collector on Windows](/platform/configuring_nexthink/bringing-data-into-your-nexthink-instance/deploying-nexthink-in-non-vdi-environment/installing-collector/installing-collector-on-windows.md) documentation to learn how to install Collector.

 {% endhint %}